- Select Publications

-Susan Shirk is one of the most influential experts working on U.S.-China relations and Chinese politics.
-She previously served as deputy assistant secretary of state (1997-2000), responsible for U.S. policy toward China, Taiwan, Hong Kong and Mongolia.
+Susan Shirk is one of the most influential experts working on U.S.-China relations and elite Chinese politics.
+She previously served as Deputy Assistant Secretary of State (1997-2000), responsible for U.S. policy toward China, Taiwan, Hong Kong and Mongolia.
 She founded and continues to lead the Northeast Asia Cooperation Dialogue, an unofficial forum for discussions of security issues.
-Her book “China: Fragile Superpower” helped frame the policy debate on China policy in the U.S. and other countries.
-Her articles have appeared in leading academic publications in the fields of political science, international relations and China studies, and her views on a range of issues relating to modern Chinese politics are highly sought.
+Her book, “China: Fragile Superpower,” helped frame the policy debate on China policy in the U.S. and other countries.
+Her most recent book, “Changing Media, Changing China,” was published in 2010 by Oxford University Press.

 “Changing Media, Changing China” (editor), Oxford University Press, 2010